Skip to content

 Tune your guitar using your microphone.

 Open G tuning is D G D G B D (low to high).
-Because the open strings already spell a G major chord, you can fret a complete major chord anywhere on the neck by barring a single fret — which is exactly why slide guitarists live in this tuning.
-It is the home of greasy bottleneck blues and the chugging, open-chord rhythm sound made famous by the Rolling Stones.
+Because the open strings already spell a G major chord — the root G, the third B, and the fifth D — you can fret a complete major chord anywhere on the neck by barring a single fret.
+That single fact is why slide guitarists live in this tuning: lay a bottleneck across the strings at any fret and you have a clean major chord to slide between.

-Keith Richards famously removes the low D string entirely and plays a five-string Open G — but for tuning purposes, set all six strings to D G D G B D and you are ready to slide.
+Keith Richards famously removes the low D string entirely and plays a five-string Open G, but for tuning purposes set all six strings to D G D G B D and you are ready to slide.

 Common Genres